katholiek-onderwijs-vlaanderen/sri-client/README.md

 * **getFirst(arrayOfDateStrings):** returns the date that is first in time from arrayOfDateStrings
 * **getLast(arrayOfDateStrings):** returns the date that is last in time from arrayOfDateStrings
 * **isOverlapping(a, b):** returns true if there is an overlapping period between a en b where a and b are objects with a property startDate and endDate (which can be null/undefined)
+* **isConsecutive(a, b):**: returns true if the periods of a and b are strictly following each other in any order.
+So b starts on the same date as a ends or a starts on the same date as b ends.
+* **isConsecutiveWithOneDayInBetween(a, b):**: returns true if the periods of a and b are strictly following each other in any order with one day in between.
+So b starts the day after a ends or a starts the day after b ends.
 * **getStartOfSchoolYear(dateString):** returns the first of september before datestring (the first of september before getNow() if dateString is null),
 * **getEndOfSchoolYear(dateString):** returns the first of september after dateString (the first of september after getNow() if dateString is null),
 * **getPreviousDay(dateString):** returns the day before dateString as a string